elkaleemom11/bamazon/README.md

 Overview:

 In this activity, I created an Amazon-like storefront with the MySQL skills learned in class.
 The app will take in orders from customers and deplete stock from the store's inventory of 10 selected items in the "Outdoor Recreation" and "Sports and Outdoor" departments.
-As a bonus task,I have programmed my app to track product sales across the store's departments and then provide a summary of the highest-grossing departments within my selection.

 About this project:

 The project is a command line application built using the inquirer npm package, Node.js, Javascript, and a MySQL database, called "Bamazon".
-It is an Amazon-like storefront takes in customer orders placed within the Outdoor Recreation and Sports and Outdoor departments through the "Bamazon Customer Portal".
 When the customer order is placed in the Customer Portal, the stock quantity for the product being purchased decreases by how much of that product the customer decides to buy.

-Managers can use this application through the Bamazon Manager Portal.
-In the Bamazon Manager Portal, managers can see all the products that are currently being sold in the store;  all products that are low in inventory (5 items or less); add inventory to an existing product, and add a new product to the store.

-Challenge #1: Customer View - (See the schema.sql file for reference).
+Customer View - (See the schema.sql file for reference).

 1. Created a MySQL Database called `bamazon`.